voteflux/flux-website-v2/_posts/2017-09-22-flux-nsw-needs-declaration-forms.md

 ---
 title: Flux Party NSW needs 750 Declaration of Membership Forms
 summary: We need your help!
-In order to register Flux in NSW, The NSW Elecotral Commission requires parties to collect 750 hand signed Declaration of Membership forms from their members.
+In order to register Flux in NSW, The NSW Electoral Commission requires parties to collect 750 hand signed Declaration of Membership forms from their members.
 author: Thomas Sesselmann
 layout: about
 date: 2017-09-22 16:00